alexfigliolia/galena/README.md

 ```

 ### Let's Talk Architecture
 The `Galena` library is designed to promote extension of its features.
-In doing so, it's possible to achieve a very strong Model and Controller layer for your applications.
-I'm going to demonstrate a few techniques for not only utilizing `Galena`, but building proprietary Models and Controllers for you applications.
+In doing so, it's possible to achieve a very strong Model + Controller layer for your applications.
+I'm going to demonstrate a few techniques for not only utilizing `Galena`, but building proprietary Models and Controllers for your applications.

 #### Extending State
 `State`'s are designed to be an out-of-the-box solution for housing any portion of your applications global state.
 There are benefits however, to extending is functionality to compose proprietary states for your features: